 Item Interpretation Figure reference

 Selected plates on deck, "Selected" means at least

 tank top, bottom, double a single point on one out

 bottom and wind-and- of three plates, to be

 water area chosen on representative

 areas of average corrosion

 All deck, tank top and At least two points on

 bottom plates and wind- each plate to be taken

 and-water strakes either at each 1/4

 extremity of plate or at

 representative areas of

 average corrosion

 Transverse section A transverse section Fig 4

 includes all longitudinal

 members such as plating,

 longitudinals and girders

 at the deck, side, bottom;

 inner bottom and hopper

 side plating, longitudinal

 bulkhead and bottom

 plating in top wing tanks.

 All cargo hold hatch Including plates and Locations of points are

 covers and coamings stiffeners given in Fig 5

 Transverse section of Two single points on each

 deck plating outside line of deck plate (to be taken

 cargo hatch openings either at each 1/4

 extremity of plate or at

-representative areas of
+representative areas of average corrosion)

-average corrosion)

 between the ship sides

 and hatch coamings in the

 transverse section

 concerned

 All deck plating and "All deck plating" means Extent of areas is shown

 underdeck structure inside at least two points on each in Annex II Sheet 14

 line of hatch openings plate to be taken either at

 between cargo hold each 1/4 extremity of plate Location of points are

 hatches or at representative areas given in Fig 9

-of average corrosion.
+hatoneo of average corrosion.
+9

 "Under deck structure": at

 each short longitudinal

 girder: three points for web

 plating (fwd/middle/aft),

 single point for face plate,

 one point for web plating

 and one point for face

 plating of transverse beam

 in way.
 At each ends of

-transverse beams, one point for web plating and
+transverse beams, one

+point for web plating and
-, · · · · · · · · · · · · · · · · · · ·

 one point for face plating

 Item Interpretation Figure reference

 Selected side shell frames Includes side shell frame, Extent of areas is shown

 in cargo holds upper and lower end in Annex II Sheet 14

-attachments and adjacent Landing of points and
+attachments and adjacent

 shell plating.
-Locations of points are given in Fig 6
+Locations of points are

+given in Fig 6

-25% of frames: one out of giverinitigo
+25% of frames: one out of

 four frames should

 preferably be chosen

 throughout the cargo hold

 length on each side.

 50% of frames: one out of

 two frames should

 preferably be chosen

 throughout the cargo hold

 length on each side.

 "Selected frames" means

 at least 3 frames on each

-Tuenes and a level of the second side of cargo holds A
+side of cargo holds

-Transverse bulkheads in Includes bulkhead plating, Areas of measurements are shown in Annex II
+Transverse bulkheads in Includes bulkhead plating, Areas of measurements

-cargo holds stiffeners and girders, including internal structure Sheet 14
+cargo holds stiffeners and girders, are shown in Annex II

+including internal structure Sheet 14

-of upper and lower stools, Sheet 14
+of upper and lower stools,

 where fitted.
 Two selected Locations of points are

 bulkheads: one is to be given in Fig 7

 the bulkhead between the

 two foremost cargo holds

-and the second may be

-On a transportant houlder and chosen in other positions A
+and the second may be chosen in other positions

-One transverse bulkhead in each cargo hold This means that the close- up survey and related Areas of measurements are shown in Annex II
+One transverse bulkhead This means that the close- Areas of measurements

+in each cargo hold up survey and related are shown in Annex II

-In each cargo hold thickness measurements Sheet 14
+in outri ourge noid thickness measurements Sheet 14

 are to be performed on

 one side of the bulkhead; Locations of points are

 the side is to be chosen given in Fig 7

-based on the outcome of -
+based on the outcome of

 the overall survey of both

 sides.
 In the event of

 doubt, the Surveyor may

-also require (possibly partial) close-up survey on
+also require (possibly

-the other side
+partial) close-up survey on the other side

 Transverse bulkheads in Includes bulkhead and Locations of points are

-one topside, hopper and double bottom ballast tank stiffening systems. given in Fig 8
+one topside, hopper and stiffening systems. given in Fig 8

-double polloili ballast tank The ballast tank is to be
+double bottom ballast tank 3 3 -

+The ballast tank is to be

 chosen based on the

 history of ballasting among

 those prone to have the

 most severe conditions